cwash/az/ex1/README.md

 Problem
 -------

-Reverse engineer Integer division
+Reverse engineer Integer division:
 * Can't use the '/' operator
 * Ignore remainders
 * JDK is available for use

-Optimize for
+Optimize for:
 * Correctness
 * Runtime complexity
 * Coding best practices